 8 – Hollywood and Vine @ Hollywood Studios Theme Park

 If you are a fan of Hollywood Studios’ nighttime spectacular known as Fantasmic!, Hollywood and Vine is the buffet for you!
 Hollywood and Vine is part of the Fantasmic!
-Dining Package that offers a great buffet meal plus a VIP spot when you check in to Fantasmic! for the evening.
+Dining Package that offers an excellent buffet meal plus a VIP spot when you check in to Fantasmic! for the evening.
 Breakfast, lunch, and dinner buffets have fairly standard American food.
 Breakfast has Mickey waffles, pancakes, fresh fruits, and breakfast meats.
 Lunch and dinner buffets are the exact same with shrimp, chicken, breads, pasta, salads, and more.
 What really sells Hollywood and Vine for us, are the characters.
 At Disney Junior Play ‘n Dine breakfast, guests are greeted by Disney Junior characters such as Doc McStuffins, Jake (from Jake and the Neverland Pirates), Sofia, and Handy Manny.
 If your little one is hooked on Disney Junior – this is the only character dining experience with these characters.
 Lunch and dinner host Minnie’s Seasonal Dining.
-Each season’s theme varies slightly with experience such as Springtime Dine and Summertime Dine.
+Each season’s theme varies slightly with experience, such as Springtime Dine and Summertime Dine.
 Minnie and her pals (such as Mickey, Daisy, Donald, and Goofy) drop by your table in their season’s finest outfits.
 While the food is pretty standard, the experience of dining with these characters definitely makes Hollywood and Vine worth a visit.

 7 – Trail’s End Restaurant @ The Campsites at Disney’s Fort Wilderness Resort

 A home-cooked meal awaits!
 Trail’s End honestly surprises us with just how exceptional the buffet is.
 The food is all your basic, American-cuisine… but with a true home-cooked taste that our taste buds find irresistible.
-You’ll get your fill at the breakfast or dinner buffet so plan for a filling meal!
+You’ll get your fill at the breakfast or dinner buffet, so plan for a filling meal!
 Favorites on the breakfast buffet would have to be the biscuits and gravy right along with the cheese grits.
 Dinner buffet highlights are the Trail’s End chili and smoked pork ribs, just to name a few!
 Visiting over the weekend?
-Be sure to make a reservation for the Trail’s End Brunch which happens every Saturday and Sunday.
+Be sure to make a reservation for the Trail’s End Brunch, which happens every Saturday and Sunday.
 This brunch is the perfect culmination of the breakfast and dinner buffets all in one!

 6 – The Crystal Palace @ Magic Kingdom Theme Park

 It’s a “Friendship Day Celebration” every day from open to close at Magic Kingdom’s Crystal Palace restaurant.
 While the outside of The Crystal Palace is beautiful enough, wait until you step foot inside to see the stunning restaurant inspired by London’s Crystal Palace Exhibition of 1851.
 It’s a beautiful place to dine with views out the window of Cinderella Castle.
 Breakfast, lunch, and dinner buffets are available at this popular character dining location.
 The food is fresh and delicious, but we’ve never been overly impressed with the variety.
 It’s a fairly small, American cuisine buffet which looks large at first but only because the menu items repeat themselves.
-The omelet station is the highlight of breakfast while the meat carving station is the highlight for sure at lunch and dinner.
-Our favorite perk to visiting The Crystal Palace is meeting Winnie the Pooh and his Hundred Acre friends including Piglet, Tigger, and Eeyore.
+The omelet station is the highlight of breakfast, while the meat carving station is the highlight for sure at lunch and dinner.
+Our favorite perk to visiting The Crystal Palace is meeting Winnie the Pooh and his Hundred Acre friends, including Piglet, Tigger, and Eeyore.

 5 – Tusker House @ Animal Kingdom Theme Park

 Tusker House is the only character dining experience and the only buffet available at Animal Kingdom… making this buffet an extremely popular destination!
-Not to mention, Tusker House is part of the Rivers of Light Dining Package which is a great way to have reserved seating for the nighttime spectacular and a hearty meal!
+Not to mention, Tusker House is part of the Rivers of Light Dining Package, which is a great way to have reserved seating for the nighttime spectacular and a hearty meal!
 Tusker House serves breakfast, lunch, and dinner and fills up for all three meals rather quickly.
-The breakfast buffet offers your typical breakfast dishes but we highly recommend you don’t stop eating until you’ve had at least two servings of their banana bread pudding and plenty of Jungle Juice!
+The breakfast buffet offers your typical breakfast dishes, but we highly recommend you don’t stop eating until you’ve had at least two servings of their banana bread pudding and plenty of Jungle Juice!
 Lunch and dinner have identical buffets with some of the most unique options.
 While you can enjoy American favorites like chicken and macaroni and cheese, the Tusker House buffet shows off an array of options that have an African flare to them.
-Characters greet at all three meals so be sure to go back for seconds in between visits from Safari Donald and other safari pals such as Mickey, Daisy, and Goofy.
+Characters greet at all three meals, so be sure to go back for seconds in-between visits from Safari Donald and other safari pals such as Mickey, Daisy, and Goofy.

 4 – Cape May Café @ Disney’s Beach Club Resort

 This resort restaurant is often overlooked but definitely ranks high on our Disney buffet list!
 Cape May Café at Disney’s Beach Club Resort boasts a New England beachside atmosphere with beachy blue and fresh white tones.
 Even better, Cape May Café offers two totally different buffet experiences.
 Minnie’s Beach Bash Breakfast boasts a large buffet of the very best breakfast foods from Mickey Waffles to salmon!
 Our favorite part of breakfast is having Minnie, Goofy, and Donald in their best beach attire visit you right at your table.
 The restaurant closes down after breakfast to prepare for the Seafood-and-More Dinner Buffet.
 If you are a seafood fan, THIS is the very best buffet for you in all of Walt Disney World.
 A vast variety of seafood is available such as shrimp, clams, crab legs, and more.
 Not a seafood fan and don’t mind the seafood smell?
 You’ll still love dinner at Cape May Café as their ribs are delicious, as is their chicken!
 Keep in mind, there are no characters at dinner.
-While we always recommend making reservations in advance, typically Cape May Café dinner is a good last-minute meal to snag.
+While we always recommend making reservations in advance, typically, Cape May Café dinner is an excellent last-minute meal to snag.

 3 – 1900 Park Fare @ Disney’s Grand Floridian Resort